mixu/nwm/readme.md

 **This is the repo you should watch/fork for future updates.**

-The underlying X11 bindings are written as a Node native extension in c.
+The underlying X11 bindings are written as a Node native extension in C++/C.

 My plan is to dogfood this in the near future to bring it to a more useful state.
 Right now, I recommend you run it in a secondary X server using Xephyr.

 # Features

-C bindings:
+Cpp bindings:

 - Uses X11 via libev
-- C interface abstracts over X11 so you don't need to learn X11 just to customize your layout
+- API abstracts over X11 so you don't need to learn X11 just to customize your layout

 Nwm.js:

-- Layout decisions are done in Javascript, not C.
+- Layout decisions are done in Javascript, not C++.
 - Tiling window layout (like dwm): you can write your own in JS.
 - Support for workspaces (0-9 via keyboard, max int via JS).
 - REPL, so you can issue commands to it interactively